Craigslist Ad Trolls Trump: ‘Seeking Lead Attorney For Difficult Client’ At 1600 Pennsylvania Avenue

 President Donald Trump is reportedly having a hard time finding lawyers to defend him, although Trump disputed that notion on Twitter.
-The list of lawyers who have refused to represent Trump or have quit, according to CNBC, is a growing list.
+The list of lawyers who have refused to represent Trump or have quit, according to CNBC, is growing.
 Attorneys who have been tapped to represent President Trump during special counsel Robert Mueller’s investigation might fear being a perjury risk for themselves or their law firms, reports the Washington Post, with some attorneys claiming a conflict of interest in bowing out of the legal gig.

 As a result, a humorous ad has appeared on Craigslist, titled “Seeking Lead Attorney for Difficult Client.”
-The address listed is 1600 Pennsylvania Ave NW in Washington, D.C. – the well known address of the White House.
+The address listed is 1600 Pennsylvania Ave NW in Washington, D.C., the well-known address of the White House.
 Published to the District of Columbia region for jobs under the legal/paralegal section of Craigslist, the ad is getting lots of attention online.

 The Craigslist ad reads that the poster is looking for a “lead attorney to represent client involved in an ongoing Federal investigation.”
 The ad goes on to say that the ideal attorney would possess the skills to know the ins and outs of social media platforms like Twitter.
-The lawyer would also need a familiarity with legal discovery, “executive privilege, international financing of licensed real estate, election law and the Logan Act,” which is a law that makes it illegal for folks to negotiate with anti-U.S. foreign governments if they don’t have the authority to do so.
+The lawyer would also need a familiarity with legal discovery, “executive privilege, international financing of licensed real estate, election law and the Logan Act,” which is a law that makes it illegal to negotiate with anti-U.S. foreign governments if they don’t have the authority to do so.

 Prankster posts hilarious DC Craigslist ad seeking a lawyer for Trump https://t.co/6jz4GAOwhU